jameyg42/admb/README.md

 It's functionally equivalent to the regex `(?:(?:opt1)|(?:opt2))`.

 ### Application Specifier
-language stability: low (likely to change in the future)

-The application(s) a search expression executes in the context of can be optionally specified using the following syntax:
+The application(s) a search expression executes in the context of are specified using the following syntax:

-    app=<app-expression> <metric-path>
+    app=<app-expression>[@<baseline>] <metric-path>

-where `app-expression` is an application name, optionally with wildcards.
+where `app-expression` is an application name, optionally with wildcards and the optional `@<baseline>` is used to specify a baseline to pull the baseline metric values `baseline` and `sigma` in the the series.

+NOTE that baseline metrics need to be pulled from a separate service call.
+Because the baseline metric values are not needed for all searches, this additional service call is *only* made if a `@<baseline>` is specified.

 The `app-expression` must proceed the `metric-path`, otherwise it will be considered part of the metric path itself.

 ### A Note on Quoting
-Metric paths and argument values can optionall be quoted either as 'single quoted' or "double quoted" strings.
+Metric paths and argument values can optionally be quoted either as 'single quoted' or "double quoted" strings.
 The grammar tries to minimize the need for using quotes, but occasionally such needs arise.
 It's always safe to use quotes for paths and values, but it's generally preferred to use them only when required.